Tunnelling of a composite particle in presence of a magnetic field: Model and methods

-As in Saito and Kayanuma \cite{Saito} we consider a one dimensional two-particle system tunnelling through a rectangular barrier of width $a$, as in Figure \ref{mol}.
-For a large enough barrier quantum tunnelling will occur with some probability which we will calculate.
+We consider a one dimensional two-particle system tunnelling through a rectangular barrier of width $a$.
 Each of the particles has a mass $m$ and is point-like.
-One of the particles has spin $1/2$.
-The potential of intrinsic interaction is modelled as an infinite square potential well so the distance of the particles is confined in range $[l-d/2, l+d/2]$ with an average distance of $l$.
-The strength of binding can be controlled by the parameter $d$.
-The magnetic field is confined to a region of width $b$ and has the same direction (the $x$-direction) as the velocity of the particle.
+One of the particles has spin $1/2$ (or effective spin-1/2 degree of freedom), and we assume that magnetic (or pseudo-magnetic) field is present in a region of width $b$ around the barrier.
+The positions of particles are denoted with $x_1$ and $x_2$.
+If we define the centre of mass coordinate as $x = (x_1 + x_2)/2$ and the relative coordinate $y = x_2 - x_1 - l + d/2$, the Hamiltonian of our model is